wittfabian/djangae/README.md

 Djangae (djan-gee) is a Django app that allows you to run Django applications on Google App Engine, including (if you want to) using Django's models with the App Engine Datastore as the underlying database.

+**Note: Djangae is under heavy development, stability is not guaranteed.
+A 1.0 release will happen when it's ready**

 ## Features

 * A WSGI middleware that provides a clean way via which your Django app is plugged into App Engine.